HamzaZF/RenderMart/README.md

   rules:
     - http:
         paths:
-          - path: /api/ # Toutes les requêtes qui commencent par /api vont au backend
+          - path: /api/ # All requests starting with /api go to the backend
             pathType: Prefix
             backend:
               service: